inducer/pytential/README.rst

 * `loopy <http://pypi.python.org/pypi/loopy>`_ for fast array operations
 * `pytest <http://pypi.python.org/pypi/pytest>`_ for automated testing

 and, indirectly,

 * `PyOpenCL <http://pypi.python.org/pypi/pyopencl>`_ as computational infrastructure

-PyOpenCL is likely the only one you'll have to install by hand, all the other ones will automatically be installed.
+PyOpenCL is likely the only package you'll have to install by hand, all the others will be installed automatically.

 Resources: